A new determinant for the $Q$-enumeration of alternating sign matrices: Introduction

 The paper is structured in the following way.
 In Section \ref{sec: herleitung} we follow the steps of \cite{Fischer18, FischerRiegler15} and prove Theorem \ref{thm: main thm}.
-Section \ref{sec: q allgemein} contains a description of the factorisation of the determinant $d_{n,k}(x,q)$ for general $q$ leading to a proof that the$(2+q+q^{-1})$-enumeration of ASMs is a product of two polynomials.
-In Section \ref{sec: andere wurzeln} we state the product formulas for $d_{n,k}(x,q)$ for $q$ being a primitive second, third, fourth or sixth root of unity and present a factorisation if $q=1$.
-This leads to new proofs for the $0$-,$1$-,$2$- and $3$-enumeration of ASMs.
-Finally in Section \ref{sec: verbindungen} we relate the determinant $d_{n,k}(x,q)$ to the Andrews determinant and its generalisation by Ciucu, Eisenk\"olbl, Krattenthaler and Zare.
-The paper ends by an appendix containing a list of specialisations of $d_{n,k}(x,q)$ which turn out to be known enumeration formulas.
+Section \ref{sec: q allgemein} contains a description of the factorisation of the determinant $d_{n,k}(x,q)$ for general $q$ leading to a proof that the $(q^{-1}+2+q)$-enumeration of ASMs is a product of two polynomials.
+In Section \ref{sec: andere wurzeln} we present product formulas for $d_{n,k}(x,q)$ for $q$ being a primitive second, third, fourth or sixth root of unity and present a factorisation for $q=1$.
+This leads to new proofs for the $1$-, $2$- and $3$-enumeration of ASMs.
+Finally in Section \ref{sec: other dets} we relate the determinant $d_{n,k}(x,q)$ to the weighted enumeration of CSSPPs.
+This allows us to connect $d_{n,k}(x,q)$ with another determinantal formula for ASMs described in \cite{BehrendDiFrancescoZinnJustin12}, the Andrews determinant and its generalisation by Ciucu, Eisenk\"olbl, Krattenthaler and Zare.
+The paper ends with an appendix containing a list of specialisations of $d_{n,k}(x,q)$ which turn out to be known enumeration formulas.